System Assurances,

 Verified by symbolic execution

-• Claiming permanently forfeits your stake, enforced by the contract, not just policy
+• Claiming permanently forfeits your stake, enforced on-chain by the contract itself

 • Pool balance stays accurate when a claim is cancelled